ThixotropicFluid/MarkdownToHTML/readme.md

 # HTML static site generator

-This is a create designed to take .md files and convert them into HTML files.
+This is a create designed to take .jamf files and convert them into HTML files.

 The scope of this tool is limited due to my incopitence.